Winter Greenhouse Gardening in a Growing Dome

 The following cold-hardy crops, categorized by their scientific family names, focus on edible herbs, leafy greens, various lettuces, and root vegetables.
 This list is by no means exhaustive.
 Fruiting crops like tomatoes or cucumbers are best started in late winter or early spring and grown all summer.
 Tomatoes can make it through the winter and live for years if properly maintained and fed, but it takes extra effort, time, and energy, depending on your climate.

 These winter vegetables and medicinal crops have been grown successfully through the cold season in our Growing Dome greenhouse kits without supplemental heat.
-For a full planting schedule for all times of the year, click here.
+For a full planting schedule for all times of the year, click here or download our handy planting planner.

 Amaranthaceae Family